 - what’s expected in return

-Universal Credit: an introduction – a guide to help you prepare future claimants for the changes that Universal Credit brings
+An introduction to Universal Credit – a guide to help prepare future claimants for the changes that Universal Credit brings

 How Universal Credit works

-Universal Credit: information for couples – what Universal Credit will mean for people who make a joint claim as a couple
+Information for couples – what Universal Credit means for people who make a joint claim as a couple

-Universal Credit: further information for families – what Universal Credit will mean for families
+Information for families – what Universal Credit means for families

 Find out how Universal Credit can help your business

-There are also a range of guides that explain how Universal Credit works and how it can support your employees and workers.
+There are also a range of guides aimed at employers that explain how Universal Credit works and how it can support your employees and workers.

-Universal Credit: how it helps your employees and workers – this information can help you answer any questions your employees and workers may have about Universal Credit
+How Universal Credit helps your employees and workers – this information can help you answer any questions your employees and workers may have about Universal Credit

-Frequently asked questions from employers – compiled from questions asked by national employers and SMEs
+Frequently asked questions from employers – compiled from questions asked by employers and SMEs

-Universal Credit and rented housing – what Universal Credit means for landlords and tenants
+Rented housing and Universal Credit – what Universal Credit means for landlords and tenants

-Universal Credit and tax credits – how Universal Credit affects tax credits claimants
+Tax credits and Universal Credit – how Universal Credit affects tax credits claimants

 Universal Credit visual identity

 Universal Credit has its own visual identity which we have designed for use by our partners.
-To indicate the significant role you will play in supporting the implementation of Universal Credit we have created a ‘Working with Universal Credit’ logo you can use alongside your own branding.
+To indicate the significant role you will have to play in supporting the implementation of Universal Credit, we have created a ‘Working with Universal Credit’ logo you can use alongside your own branding.